ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ![](WineMonoPrompt.png)

-Once wineconfig is up and running you should also have a .wine directory in your home directory:
+Once wineconfig is up and running you should have a .wine directory in your home directory:

 ![](WineSetup.png)